 Have you got your New Zealand car hire sorted yet?

-Why use DriveNow to Book your car rental in New Zealand?
+Why Use DriveNow to Book Your Car Rental in New Zealand?

-- Price - We always check for the lowest available rental rates from
+- We always check for the lowest available rental rates from all our NZ partners

-- No Deposit or Credit Card details required when booking
+- No deposit or credit card details required when booking

 - Immediate booking confirmation

-- Drive-away prices include all taxes and levies (excludes young driver surcharge
+- Drive-away prices include all taxes and levies (excludes young driver surcharge and optional extras)

 - Lowest price guarantee